Publication year:

 How to use it?

-This Guidance introduces GC26.
-It is the first section of a longer toolkit on GC26 that will include thematic Explainers looking at different aspects of children’s rights, such as Health, Education, Protection and Civil and Political Rights.
+This Guidance introduces GC26 and is the first part of a larger toolkit on GC26 in development, which will include thematic Explainers looking at different aspects of children’s rights, such as Education, Protection and Civil and Political Rights.
 It should be read in conjunction with these specific Explainers but also stands alone as a resource for civil society.

 Read full abstract